Review of the Album "In the Black" by Canadian Thrash Metal Band Kittie

 The song called "My Plague" sees Morgan Lander use death metal style growls that make her sound like Angela Gossow.
 The drumming has good fills as well in this song.
 But she switches to clean vocals temporarily as the low growl leads to death metal vocals the rest of the song.

-Die My Darling May Be the Best Song In This Album
+Die My Darling May Be the Best Song In This Album by Kittie

 My favorite song early in the album is the one called "Die My Darling."
 The party is over and the casting of the last stone is complete and it is time to witness the end of life for some people.
 The chorus in this song is the most memorable part of it.
 The song is a slow, heavy groovy kind of song as Morgan growls the word now before she sings in clean vocal mode for the most part.
 However, the part where Morgan says the words “I wanna see you burn tonight” are the most passionate parts of the chorus and that’s a sure way to make a great song greater!